Niharika2803/QR-Code-Generator/README.md

 # QR Code Generator (Node.js)

 This project is a basic Node.js application for generating QR codes specifically for URLs.
-It saves both the QR code image and a ```.txt``` file containing the URL.
+It saves the QR code image and a ```.txt``` file containing the URL.

 ## Features
 * Generates QR codes for any valid URL.